-President remains strong with his base in South Carolina according to latest poll - South Carolina Radio Network
+New poll shows President remains strong with his SC base, but majority of state doesn't see him as moral - South Carolina Radio Network

 South Carolina residents consistently do not approve of the way Congress is handling its job, with only 14 percent approving.

 The approval rating for Governor Henry McMaster, who is running for election this year, has remained steady around 46 percent.
 His disapproval ratings are at 29 percent, with 19 percent not sure.
-Elected as the lieutenant governor in 2014, McMaster took over as governor on Jan.
-24, 2017 after Trump tapped Governor Nikki Haley to be the United Nations ambassador.
+McMaster took over as governor in January 2017 after Trump tapped then-Gov. Nikki Haley to be the country’s United Nations ambassador.

-The S.C.
-General Assembly got an approval nod from 44 percent of those polled, while 38 percent disapprove of the job they’re doing.
+The state legislature got an approval nod from 44 percent of those polled, while 38 percent disapprove of the job they’re doing.

 U.S. Sen. Lindsey Graham’s approval is nearly evenly split among all South Carolinians.
 He has a 45 percent approval rating and a 46 percent disapproval rating.
 His approval among Republicans, and those who lean Republican, is around 50 percent.